 - Things don’t always go as planned and that’s ok, too.
 It’s ok to lose your motivation, it’s ok to fall down, and it’s ok to feel like you’ve lost your spark.
 The key is finding someone to help you rise back up stronger and better than ever.

 On What it Means to be a Medical Student

 - You will undoubtedly invest an insane amount of money and time in medical school, which means you may miss important events in your friend’s and family’s lives.
 And this can be hard to reconcile, honestly.

 - Don’t forget that you are competent and deserve to be here just like everyone else in your class.
 It doesn’t matter whether you perform above or below the class average, as long as you’re pushing yourself to learn and grow each day as much as possible.
 The only person you should be competing with is yourself (cue: no one likes a gunner).

 - What we learn is a privilege.
-It can be hard to remember why you are sacrificing so much as you look at complicated biochemistry pathways for the fourth time with no luck of it sticking, but don’t forget why you’re doing it.
-In a few years people will trust you with their lives.
+It can be hard to remember why you are sacrificing so much as you look at complicated biochemistry pathways for the fourth time with no luck of it sticking but don’t forget why you’re doing it.
+In a few years, people will trust you with their lives.
 The intense studying will all be worth it because our patients deserve it.
-This year has pushed me, broke me, and built me.
+This year has pushed me, broken me, and built me.
 It was a whirlwind that required a lot of grit and perseverance, but I wouldn’t have had it any other way.